-As modern firmwares provide CFG Lock setting, which allows configuring PKG_CST_CONFIG_CONTROL MSR register lock, this option should be avoided whenever possible.
-For several APTIO firmwares not displaying CFG Lock setting in the GUI it is possible to access the option directly:
+As modern firmware provide a CFG Lock setting that allows configuring the PKG_CST_CONFIG_CONTROL MSR register lock, this option should be avoided whenever possible.
+On APTIO firmware that do not provide a CFG Lock setting in the GUI, it is possible to access the option directly:

-- (a) Download UEFITool and IFR-Extractor. - (b) Open your firmware image in UEFITool and find CFG Lock unicode string.
-If it is not present, your firmware may not have this option and you should stop. - (c) Extract the Setup.bin PE32 Image Section (the one UEFITool found) through Extract Body menu option. - (d) Run IFR-Extractor on the extracted file (e.g. ./ifrextract Setup.bin Setup.txt). - (e) Find CFG Lock, VarStoreInfo (VarOffset/VarName): in Setup.txt and remember the offset right after it (e.g. 0x123). - (f) Download and run Modified GRUB Shell compiled by brainsucker or use a newer version by datasone. - (g) Enter setup_var 0x123 0x00 command, where 0x123 should be replaced by your actual offset, and reboot.
+- (a) Download UEFITool and IFR-Extractor. - (b) Open the firmware image in UEFITool and find CFG Lock unicode string.
+If it is not present, the firmware may not have this option and the process should therefore be discontinued. - (c) Extract the Setup.bin PE32 Image Section (the UEFITool found) through the Extract Body menu option. - (d) Run IFR-Extractor on the extracted file (e.g. ./ifrextract Setup.bin Setup.txt). - (e) Find CFG Lock, VarStoreInfo (VarOffset/VarName): in Setup.txt and remember the offset right after it (e.g. 0x123). - (f) Download and run Modified GRUB Shell compiled by brainsucker or use a newer version by datasone. - (g) Enter setup_var 0x123 0x00 command, where 0x123 should be replaced by the actual offset, and reboot.